Living As God’s People

 The Beatitudes

 In the sermon on the Mount, Jesus taught His disciples the priority of inner character over outward conduct.
 It is what we are that will determine what we do.
 He began teaching his disciples by giving eight characteristics of citizens of God’s kingdom, known as the Beatitudes (Matthew 5:1-12).
 They fly in the face of human nature and run counter to what the world aspires to.
 They are not characteristics the world sees as keys to success and happiness.
 The world often portrays God’s way as repressive and joyless.
 Yet Jesus says those who bear these qualities are blessed, happy, fortunate prepared for His kingdom.
-But we also need to understand that Jesus didn’t just teach these qualities.
-He came and died to save and make us the people who would live them.
+Jesus didn’t just teach these qualities but came and died to save us so we could live them.

 1. Poverty of spirit